codeit-ninja/google-maps-angularjs/README.md

 Disable automatic centering
 ---------------------------

 You can disable the automatic centering of the map using  `data-center="false"`.
-If disabled the map will not focus on the first address given in the `data-addresses` attribute.
+If disabled the map will focus on the first address given in the `data-addresses` attribute.

 [https://codepen.io/richardmauritz/pen/jYPBde](https://codepen.io/richardmauritz/pen/jYPBde)